A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Introduction

-The rest of the paper is structured as follows: we present the plasma scenarios used in this study in Section \ref{sec:Plasma scenarios}.
-In Section \ref{sec:beam tracing results}, we determine the launch angles and frequencies to use to probe density fluctuations, while meeting the various physical constraints.
-We also present the results of the scattering locations simulated by SCOTTY, and show the dependence of the mismatch attenuation on the toroidal launch angle.
-Section \ref{sec:Conceptual DBS system design} discusses the quasioptical design of a DBS system for making the desired measurements put forward in the previous section.
-We finally conclude our paper in Section \ref{sec:conclusion}.
+The rest of the paper is structured as follows: we present the plasma scenarios used in this study in Section \ref{sec:Plasma scenarios} along with the estimated range of probe-beam frequencies required.
+We then use SCOTTY, in ray-tracing mode, to calculate the cutoff locations and scattered wavenumbers as a function of poloidal launch angle, see Section \ref{sec:ray_tracing}.
+We then design the quasioptical system to achieve this range of frequencies and poloidal launch angles, subject to physical constraints; refer to Section \ref{sec:Quasioptical system design}.
+In Section \ref{sec:beam tracing results}, we use beam-tracing to determine the mismatch attenuation and therefore the toroidal steering required, and also estimate the spatial resolution of high-$k$ measurements.
+We finally conclude in Section \ref{sec:conclusion}.